HildoBijl/stepwise/packages/course-definition/README.md

 ## TypeScript

 The package includes TypeScript declarations.
-Its principal exported types are `CourseDefinition`, `CourseResolution`, `CourseResolutionBlock`, `CourseDiagnostics`, `CourseBlockDiagnostics` and `CourseAnalysis`.
+Its principal exported types are `CourseSpecification`, `CourseResolution`, `CourseResolutionBlock`, `CourseDiagnostics`, `CourseBlockDiagnostics` and `CourseAnalysis`, alongside the `CourseDefinition` class.